GoogleCloudPlatform/batch-samples/compressing/README.md

 ```
 Generate job.json from the template. `$TASK_COUNT` decides how many tasks Batch processes in a job.
 So tell Batch the number of the task files in the bucket.

+If you want to change parameters such as machine type, running duration, and the number of tasks in parallel, edit `job.json.template`.

 ### Submit the job
 ``` sh